micado-scale/micado-scale.github.io/docs/adt/vms/openstack.md

 network_id to instantiate a VM through *Nova*.

 Both **Occopus and Terraform** support Nova provisioning.
-To use Terraform, enable it as described in :ref:`customize` and adjust the interfaces section accordingly.
+To use Terraform, [enable it](/install/cli-install/#enable-terraform) and adjust the interfaces section accordingly.

 ```yaml
 YOUR-VIRTUAL-MACHINE: